 Do you know how to pray for your child?
 No, I mean REALLY pray for your kids.
 I am talking about war room prayers for your family.
-The kind of prayers that speak life over your children.
+The kind of prayers that speak life, protection, and spiritual growth over your children.

 You will be amazed at how things change in your child’s heart when you start praying specifically about certain issues.
 It doesn’t happen fast, but over time you will see God’s hand move in ways you didn’t think possible.